 The Committee meets regularly and, as well as acting in a strategic planning role, it coordinates and shares Group-level initiatives and monitors cross-functional projects.
 It combines a very broad range of managerial and operational skills within an internal structure.

 The Executive Committee also oversees the consistency of action plans implemented by the operating units and subsidiaries, and makes suggestions to the Chief Executive Officer concerning any necessary trade-offs between conflicting priorities.
 It monitors the Group's results and financial ratios and reviews the action plans to be implemented by the Group.
 It focuses more particularly on ensuring the efficiency of internal control, internal audit and risk management systems, which are considered to be key drivers of good corporate governance.
-CORPORATE GOVERNANCE AND INTERNAL CONTROL Governance structure

-5.2.4 Limitations on the powers of the Chief Executive Officer
+Limitations on the powers of the Chief Executive Officer 5.2.4